psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 Things grew dark and time sped up as they leapt over many years.
 He found himself in the body of an old woman.
 She banged on the door of a flimsy dwelling.
-It was the same young girl but now grown old.
+It was the same young girl's descendent.
 "I bet that bastard is drunk again!
 He better not have hurt my baby girl or I'll cut him this time."
 Her fury was all pent up and he winced at the agony of it.
 Her need to defend her daughter was a force of nature.
 He felt her sadness that their land had